Triscuit

-Triscuit is a brand name of snack crackers which take the form of square baked whole wheat wafers.
-Invented in 1900, a patent was granted in 1902 and the Shredded Wheat Company began production the next year in Niagara Falls, New York.
+Triscuit is a brand name of snack crackers which take the form of baked square whole wheat wafers.
+Invented in 1900, they were patented in 1902 and the Shredded Wheat Company began production the next year in Niagara Falls, New York.
+The Niagara site was chosen due to its proximity to the Niagara Falls hydroelectric plant, the first major power plant in the United States, which opened in 1895.

 History

-The Shredded Wheat Company began producing Triscuit in 1903 in Niagara Falls, New York.
-The name Triscuit is believed by some to have come from a combination of the words electricity and biscuit rather than the common belief that "tri" is a reference to the three ingredients used (wheat, oil, and salt).
-At least one early advertisement boasted that Triscuits were "Baked by Electricity," claiming they were "the only food on the market prepared by this 1903 process."
-Each wafer measured 2.25x4 in, and remained that size for nearly twenty-one years.
+The Shredded Wheat Company began producing Triscuits in 1903 in Niagara Falls, New York.
+The name may have come from a combination of the words electricity and biscuit.
+An alternative theory holds that the tri refers to the cracker's three ingredients (wheat, oil, and salt), but this is disputed due to conflicting adverts and poor records.
+At least one early advertisement boasted that Triscuits were "baked by electricity", claiming they were "the only food on the market prepared by this 1903 process".
+Each cracker measured 2.25x4 in, and remained that size for nearly 21 years.
 The ovens were then altered and the cracker size changed to 2 in squares.

 In 1928, the Shredded Wheat Company was purchased by Nabisco.

-In 1935, producers began spraying the crackers with oil and adding salt.
+Beginning in 1935, Triscuits were sprayed with oil and salted.
 In 1984, additional flavor choices were introduced and the crackers were made crispier.